-History and Philosophy of Industrial Education 541

-A study of the leaders, organizations, and movements that have contributed to the development of industrial education.
+541 History and Philosophy of Industrial Education II A study of the leaders, organizations, and movements that have contributed to the development of industrial education.
 A study of the philosophies of industrial arts, vocational industrial education, etc., will be made.

-Industrial Arts in Elementary Education 542

-A study of industrial arts in the modern elementary school program.
+542 Industrial Arts in Elementary Education Summer Session A study of industrial arts in the modern elementary school program.
 Problems will emphasize the use of a wide variety of tools and materials and encourage the planning and organization of an activity program in the elementary grades.
 (Six periods each week.)
-Prerequisite: Industrial Arts 342 or consent of instructor.
+Prerequisite: Course 342 or consent of instructor.
+Three semester hours credit.